Manage access to Amazon Web Services Support Center

 By default, IAM users can't access the Support Center.
 You can use IAM to create individual users or groups.
 Then, you attach IAM policies to these entities, so that they have permission to perform actions and access resources, such as to open Support Center cases and use the Amazon Web Services Support API.

-For more information, see How IAM users sign in to your Amazon account in the IAM User Guide.
+For more information, see Sign in to the Amazon Web Services Management Console as an IAM user in the IAM User Guide.

 The easiest way to grant permissions is to attach the Amazon managed policy AWSSupportAccessResource